zhwenyu/DelphesSMbackgrounds/README.md

 To SUBMIT condor jobs at the LPC:

 voms-proxy-init -voms cms
-python -u submitCondor.py <0,200>PU >& submit.log &
+python -u submitCondor_gen.py <0,200>PU >& submit.log &

-In this file, set output directories and choose samples
+*In this file, set output directories and choose samples*

 ---------------------------------------------------------